anataliocs/pba7-mod4-hackathon-smart-contracts/README.md

 Now let's invoke the deployed contract.

-- The id of the deployed contract, our default source account and the public key are stored in our `.env` file
+- The hash of the deployed contract and our default account
 - Which will invoke the `mint()` function passing in the Owner public key as the recipient

 **Execute this command:**